wombleton/gitlaw-nz/acts/N/National Animal Identification and Tracing Act 2012.md

     *   (b) impersonates or falsely represents himself or herself as a NAIT officer or a NAIT authorised person.

-    (2) Every person who commits an offence against this clause is liable on summary conviction,---
+    (2) Every person who commits an offence against this clause is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 6 months or a fine not exceeding $25,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $50,000\.

+    Schedule 2 clause 77(2): amended, on 4 October 2013, by [regulation 3(1)][129] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 78 Offences relating to information required by, or held under, this Act